Codemethemoney/voice-measure-app/README.md

 [Contribution guidelines will be added]

 ## License
-This project is licensed under the MIT License
+This project is licensed under the MIT License - see the LICENSE file for details